codeinthehole/codeinthehole.hugo/content/news/hugo.md

 +++

-I've migrated this site to [Hugo](https://gohugo.io/) so I can host it on Github pages.
+I've migrated this site to [Hugo](https://gohugo.io/) so I can host it on Github pages[^1].

 Hugo is a fast and well thought-out static site generator, written in Golang.
-It's easy to learn - the trickiest part is understanding the difference between various ways pages are organised: "sections", "types", "taxonomies" etc.
+It's easy to learn and has some neat features[^2] - the trickiest part is understanding the difference between various ways pages are organised: "sections", "types", "taxonomies" etc.

 The Vim plugin [vim-markdown](https://github.com/plasticboy/vim-markdown)